Legal

 1. Introduction

-The Venture Operator (“we”, “us”, or “our”) is committed to protecting the privacy of individuals who interact with our website, content, and services, including any content, publications, or communications issued under prior trading or publishing names.
+The Venture Operator (“we”, “us”, or “our”) is committed to protecting the privacy of individuals who interact with our website, content, and services, including any content, publications, communications issued, digital products or services provided under prior trading or publishing names.

 This Privacy Policy explains how we collect, use, store, and disclose personal information in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
 While our primary operations are based in Australia, this policy also reflects that our website and communications may be accessed internationally.